Laoujin/bliki/_posts/2017-04-21-powershell-and-git-for-the-colorblind.md

 tags: [powershell,git]
 ---

-My PowerShell, Posh-Git and .gitconfig color configuration for typical red-green troubles with the default configurations.
+My PowerShell, Posh-Git and .gitconfig color configuration because of some red-green troubles with the default configurations.

 <!--more-->